Mikael Pedersen of Marbjerg, Denmark

 Enthusiasts who gather for the annual Pedersen run round Windsor Great Park on sunday may now consider making an annual visits here.

+Mikael Pedersen was born in Marbjerg, not far from the Capital of Denmark, Copenhagen, Seeland, Denmark.
 Denmark has a surface area of 44.000 km2 and has 7500km of coastline.
 There are 5.5 million citizens.
+We have a constitutional monarch, Queen Margrethe II, who we all love and admire. |